Orin-beep/HOTSPOT/README.md

-# HOTSPOT
-HOTSPOT is a hierarchical host prediction tool for plasmid contigs using Transformer.
+# HOTSPOT: Hierarchical hOst predicTion for aSsembled Plasmid cOntigs with Transformer

-HOTSPOT can learn the gene content features of the input DNA sequences based on deep learning classifiers.
-Using these features, HOTSPOT will predict the taxonomic lineage information of the input.
-There are 115 classifier models in all, each corresponding to a taxonomy tree node.
-To use HOTSPOT, you only need to input contigs of plasmid origin into the program.
+HOTSPOT's backbone is a phylogenetic tree of the plasmid hosts (bacteria) from phylum to species.
+By incorporating the state-of-the-art language model, Transformer, in each node’s taxon classifier, the top-down tree search can accurately predict the host taxonomy for the input plasmid contigs.
+There are totally 115 taxon classifiers, each corresponding to a node from phylum to genus.
+To use HOTSPOT, you only need to input complete plasmids or plasmid contigs assembled from metagenomic data into the program.

 # Required Dependencies